Geo54321/geoplugin/README.md

 |----|----|----|
 | /geoplugin magnet | GeoPlugin.commands.geoplugin.magnet | Spawns a valid magnet item |

-### Bonemeal Non-standard Plants
-WIP Coming Soon

-### Vampirism
-WIP Coming Soon
-This is already created, just need to move it from my old plugin.

 ## All Permission Nodes as a Tree